Why aren't I getting my results?

 If I forget to perform my rapid nasal swab test on the designated day, what should I do?

 We would like you to take the rapid nasal swab test on the designated days, Monday and Thursday.
-It is important that both tests, rapid nasal swab test and saliva test are performed at the same time.
+It opting for both tests is important that both tests, rapid nasal swab test and saliva test are performed at the same time.
 This allows us to have 'matched' samples and compare the performance of both tests.
 However, we are all human and If you miss the designated day e.g. Monday, you may take it on Tuesday or Wednesday on this week ONLY.
 Please ensure to upload your results via the website.
 It is important you resume your normal schedule on Thursday taking both tests.

 If I skip submitting one saliva sample, should I carry on and continue to follow the schedule to submit the next one?